aws-samples/aws-iot-workshop/README.md

 As you can see, the ESP32 device is now configured and picked up by your OS as **"/dev/tty.SLAB_USBtoUART"**.

+>**Note:** If you cannot see your device please follow the steps under this link - https://github.com/espressif/arduino-esp32/issues/1084#issuecomment-425542458

 ### Step 6:
 Open up your Arduino IDE and navigate to **"Tools"**.
 Click **"Board"** and select **"ESP32 Dev Module"**.